 Brenda would be honoured to help you create the meaningful wedding ceremony you have always envisioned.

-City of Kingston staff do not offer civil ceremonies.
 Any Officiant licensed in the Province of Ontario can perform a ceremony at Kingston City Hall.
 It is a beautiful building to be married in and the rent is quite reasonable.

 A basic or elopement ceremony (similar to a civil ceremony) is a short marriage ceremony with just the mandatory wording as required in the Marriage Act, to make the ceremony legal.
 It is similar to what a Justice of the Peace or municipal staff would provide.

 Basic ceremonies are ideal for those couples wishing to have a destination wedding in a non-English speaking country.
 This eliminates the need for bloodwork and/or other requirements in various countries.
 Also, you can be confident that the marriage ceremony is legal.
 The basic ceremony can be held either before your leave or when you return from your destination.

 A basic ceremony is recommended for those couples who wish to have just witnesses present or just a few guests.
 I can go to a residence, coffee shop, City Hall, a restaurant, etc. or a local park to perform this type of ceremony.